 Sec.
 437.0065.
-PERMITS FOR CERTAIN FARMERS AND FOOD PRODUCERS. (a) Defines "food producer."
+PERMITS FOR CERTAIN FARMERS AND FOOD PRODUCERS. (a) Defines "farmers' market" and "food producer."

-- (b) Provides that this section applies only to a permit issued under Chapter 437 (Regulation of Food Service Establishments, Retail Food Stores, Mobile Food Units, and Roadside Food Vendors), Health and Safety Code, to certain individuals, including a food producer, other than a farmer, for the sale of food directly to consumers at a farmers' market, rather than an individual who prepares food for sale at a farmers' market. - (c) Provides that a permit issued under Section 437.003 (County Authority to Require Permit), 437.004 (Public Health District Authority to Require Permit), 437.0055 (Permit From Department Required in Areas Not Regulated by County or Public Health District), or 437.0201 (Regulation of Food at Farmers' Markets Under Temporary Food Establishment Permits) to a person described by Subsection (b): - (1) and (2) makes no changes to these subdivisions; and - (3) is required to cover sales at all locations the permit holder is authorized to sell food under Subsection (b), including farmers' markets, farm stands, and farms, rather than sales at all locations, within the jurisdiction of the permitting authority. - (d) Authorizes a farmer or food producer who is charged an annual fee in an amount that exceeds the amount authorized by Subsection (c)(2) (relating to authorization of an annual fee not to exceed \$100) or whose permit does not otherwise comply with this section to bring an action against the governmental entity that charged the fee or issued the permit to recover: - (1) the amount the farmer or food producer was charged in excess of the annual fee authorized by Subsection (c)(2); and - (2) reasonable and necessary attorney's fees incurred in bringing the action.
+- (b) Provides that this section applies only to a permit issued under Chapter 437 (Regulation of Food Service Establishments, Retail Food Stores, Mobile Food Units, and Roadside Food Vendors), Health and Safety Code, to certain individuals, including a food producer, other than a farmer, for the sale of food directly to consumers at a farmers' market, rather than an individual who prepares food for sale at a farmers' market. - (c) Provides that a permit issued under Section 437.003 (County Authority to Require Permit), 437.004 (Public Health District Authority to Require Permit), 437.0055 (Permit from Department Required in Areas Not Regulated by County or Public Health District), or 437.0201 (Regulation of Food at Farmers' Markets Under Temporary Food Establishment Permits) to a person described by Subsection (b): - (1) (2) makes no changes; and - (3) is required to cover sales at all locations the permit holder is authorized to sell food under Subsection (b), including farmers' markets, farm stands, and farms, rather than sales at all locations, within the jurisdiction of the permitting authority. - (d) Authorizes a farmer or food producer who is charged an annual fee in an amount that exceeds the amount authorized by Subsection (c)(2) (relating to authorization of an annual fee not to exceed \$100) or whose permit does not otherwise comply with this section to bring an action against the governmental entity that charged the fee or issued the permit to recover: - (1) the amount the farmer or food producer was charged in excess of the annual fee authorized by Subsection (c)(2); and - (2) reasonable and necessary attorney's fees incurred in bringing the action. - (e) Provides that sovereign and governmental immunity of a governmental entity to suit and from liability is waived to the extent of liability created by this section.